Register here to attend UNL’s fifth annual SCIENCE SLAM,

-In this campus-wide contest, graduate and undergraduate researchers from ALL SCIENTIFIC DISCIPLINES are challenged to communicate their work in short, dynamic, and engaging presentations, with a winner to be decided by the audience.
-Relive the glory of our 2016 Science Slam here!
+Science Slam is a campus-wide contest where graduate and undergraduate researchers from ALL SCIENTIFIC DISCIPLINES are challenged to communicate their work in short, dynamic, and engaging presentations, with a winner to be decided by the audience.
+Relive the glory of our 2019, 2018, 2017, and 2016 Science Slams!

-Are you a member of the UNL community interested in learning more about science in a fun, informal setting with free food?
+Are you interested in learning more about science in a fun, informal setting?
 REGISTER FOR A SEAT IN THE AUDIENCE!
 Cheer the slammers on, and then it’s up to you to decide who gave the most compelling presentation and deserves to be crowned Supreme Science Slammer.
 There is no registration deadline, but space is limited, so sign up now!
-Oh, and there is a sumptuous lunch buffet waiting for you!

 Science Slam committee:

-Jocelyn Bosley, UNL MRSEC Assistant Director for Education and Outreach
+Jocelyn Bosley, Nebraska MRSEC Assistant Director for Education and Outreach

-Rebecca Lai, UNL MRSEC Education/Outreach Director and Chemistry Prof
+Rebecca Lai, Nebraska MRSEC Education/Outreach Director and Chemistry Prof

 Ramesh Laungani, Doane University Biology Prof